meshivamguptaa/StyleAI/README.md

 ## 📌 Note

 This app is currently not fully functional.
 It is under **active development** and submitted as part of the **Bolt Hackathon** as a work-in-progress.
 Your feedback is welcome!

+## License

+This project is licensed under the [CC BY-NC-ND 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).